asweigart/pyautogui/docs/screenshot.rst

 There are several "locate" functions.
 They all start looking at the top-left corner of the screen (or image) and look to the right and then down.
 The arguments can either be a

 - `locateOnScreen(image, grayscale=False)` - Returns (left, top, width, height) coordinate of first found instance of the `image` on the screen.
-Returns None if not found on the screen.
+Raises `ImageNotFoundException` if not found on the screen.

 - `locateCenterOnScreen(image, grayscale=False)` - Returns (x, y) coordinates of the center of the first found instance of the `image` on the screen.
-Returns None if not found on the screen.
+Raises `ImageNotFoundException` if not found on the screen.

 - `locateAllOnScreen(image, grayscale=False)` - Returns a generator that yields (left, top, width, height) tuples for where the image is found on the screen.

 - `locate(needleImage, haystackImage, grayscale=False)` - Returns (left, top, width, height) coordinate of first found instance of `needleImage` in `haystackImage`.
-Returns None if not found on the screen.
+Raises `ImageNotFoundException` if not found on the screen.

 - `locateAll(needleImage, haystackImage, grayscale=False)` - Returns a generator that yields (left, top, width, height) tuples for where `needleImage` is found in `haystackImage`.